-Details of Training Providers for Safe Pass Cards and CSCS cards are available from SOLAS on 01-607 0500.
+Details of Training Providers for Safe Pass Cards and CSCS cards are available from SOLAS at www.solas.ie

 Personal Protective Equipment (PPE)

 PPE protects individuals from residual harm when all other methods have been employed to eliminate the risk.
 PPE is a last resort.